vinodkumar-s/SMS_Intent/README.md

 Develop program to create and design an android application to Send SMS using Intent in Android Studio.

 ## AIM:
-To create and design an android application Send SMS using Intent in Android Studio.
+To create and design an android application to Send SMS using Intent in Android Studio.

 ## EQUIPMENTS REQUIRED: